-Academic Intearity
+Academic Integrity

-Students are expected to uphold the university's academic honesty principles which are an integral part of the university's core values and principles.
+are an integral part of the university's core values and principles.
 If a student fails to observe the acceptable standards of academic honesty, they could attract penalties and even disqualification from the course in more serious circumstances.
 Students are responsible for knowing and observing accepted principles of research, writing and any other task which they are required to complete.